 Jacqueline Leary-Warsaw is the founding dean of the Benjamin T. Rome School of Music, Drama, and Art.
 In 2018, Dr. Leary-Warsaw was appointed dean of The Catholic University of America’s first school for the visual and performing arts.
 Since that time, she has overseen the development and expansion of the Rome School’s operating budget, programs, facilities, and faculty and staff, while increasing the profile of the school, known widely for its exceptional training in the arts.
-Dr. Leary-Warsaw has overseen the building of the school’s new administrative wing and other facility updates and renovations of classroom, performance and exhibition spaces within the school’s three historic buildings.
+Dr. Leary-Warsaw has overseen facility expansions, updates, and renovations of classroom, performance, exhibition, and administrative spaces within the school’s three historic buildings.
 Under her leadership, the Rome School has introduced innovative new undergraduate and graduate degrees in music, drama, and art.

 Dr. Leary-Warsaw is a tenured Ordinary (Full) Professor of Music at Catholic University.
 She is known as a leader in arts education, but audiences around the world will also recognize her as the host of the popular television series In Concert on EWTN Global Catholic Television Network.
 As the producer, writer, and on-air host of In Concert, she has worked with Radiotelevisione Italiana (RAI, Italy), EuroArts (Germany) and Public Broadcasting Service (PBS, United States), among others.
 She previously served as the Chair of the Department of Music and Artistic Director of the Conservatory of Fine and Performing Arts at Birmingham-Southern College, where she taught for 18 years.
 Dr. Leary-Warsaw has also served on the faculties of the College of Southern Maryland, the University of Alabama at Birmingham, and the University of Montevallo.